Lucky-Lakshay/Basic_exercises/README.md

-Basic Exercise in Python-
+Basic Exercise in Python:-

----Characters at even index of a string
+--even_characters.py: Printing characters only at even index of a string